Health and well-being in the land of Asclepius

 Cosmetology using natural raw materials is widespread in Greece.
 Specialized stores stock a large variety of products that combine ancient secrets and more modern methods of research and production: vegetable skin-friendly colourings, skin-toning creams from natural products, beauty products that also help the face regain its vitality.

-Well-being in the land of sunshine!Apart from the special therapies one can enjoy at the many private and public wellness centres, Greek nature itself acts therapeutically to rejuvenate man.
+Apart from the special therapies one can enjoy at the many private and public wellness centres, Greek nature itself acts therapeutically to rejuvenate man.
 It is worthy of note that the ‘discovery’ of Greece by 19th century travellers was simply for reasons of rejuvenation.
 People from all over Europe arrived in Greece to revel in the therapeutic power of nature.
 Greek mountains, with their ‘thin’ air and mild climate, were considered ideal places for fortifying the body and coastal regions were preferred by those needing mental stimulation.
 The Mediterranean climate, with its mild winters and unbeatable sunshine, has always been a factor in balancing the human body.